puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Usage

 ###Hiera Configuration
-The first step to using the puppetlabs-havana module is to configure hiera with settings specific to your installation.
+The first step to using the puppetlabs-openstack module is to configure hiera with settings specific to your installation.
 In this module, the example directory contains sample common.yaml (for multi-node) and allinone.yaml (for all-in-one) files with all of the settings required by this module, as well as an example user and networks to test your deployment with.
 These configuration options include network settings,